We just launched HRIS Sync, automate employee benefits management ⚡️

 Curious about maternity leave and Maternity Benefit?

-Read our in-depth guide on Maternity Benefit for further information.
+Read our in-depth guide on the Irish Maternity Benefit.

 PRSI Class S contributions (for a particular year) aren’t awarded until you’ve paid the total tax or income tax due for that year.
 You must pay your PRSI contributions and tax to qualify for Paternity Benefit.